-The Division of Nursing and Allied Health provides instruction in Nursing Assistant, Practical Nursing, Associate Degree Nursing, Health Occupations, Massage Therapy, Phlebotomy, Pharmacy Technician, Vet Assistant, and other health-related programs.
-Cosmetology and Nail Technology programs are also housed within this division.
+The Division of Nursing and Allied Health provides instruction in Nursing Assistant, Practical Nursing, Associate Degree Nursing, Health Occupations, Massage Therapy, Phlebotomy, Pharmacy Technician, Vet Assistant, and other health-related courses and programs.
 The Division's programs are approved by the Illinois Department of Public Health and the Illinois Department of Financial and Professional Regulation.
-The Division sponsors the Nursing Club and Cosmetology Club as well as supports and participates in a variety of community service projects.
+The Division sponsors the Nursing Club as well as supports and participates in a variety of community service projects.